 Explanation: A passive Y-junction splitter is used to combine signals from separate sources or to divide a signal into two or more channels.
 It is fabricated from the waveguide materials such as LiNbO3.

 13. A passive Y-junction beam splitter is also used as a switch.
-State whether the given statement is true or false.

 Explanation: A passive junction beam splitter finds application where equal power division of the incident beam is required.
 It can be used as a switch if it is fabricated from an electro-optic material.

 14. The linear variation of refractive index with the electric field is known as the ________

 Explanation: The change in refractive index is related by the applied field via the linear and quadratic electro-optic coefficients.
 The variation of R.I with the electric field is known as Pockels effect.

 15. Planar waveguides are used to produce _______ coupler.

 Explanation: MMI couplers are abbreviated as Multimode interference couplers.
 These are similar to fused fibre couplers.
 These are easily produced by using planar waveguides.